Required Application Components

 - Interview.
 Depending on availability, once you have applied, you may be invited to interview with a member of one of our Princeton Alumni Schools Committees.
 If so, we encourage you to take advantage of this opportunity.
 Interviews take place after the Admission Office has received your application.
 Many Princeton Alumni Schools Committees have enough volunteers to offer every applicant an interview.
 As the interview is not a required element of the application, you will not be at a disadvantage if an interview is not available in your area.
 We do not offer on-campus interviews.

 You may use Princeton's Application Tracking System to verify whether we have received all your required application materials.
 You will receive a confirmation notice when we have received your application and another notice when we have received all required supporting materials.
 If your application is incomplete, we will let you know which pieces are missing.
-Beginning in mid-October, you also may track the completeness of your application online, after registering using the PIN and email address you listed on your application.
+Beginning in mid-October, you also may track the completeness of your application online through the application portal.

 Single-choice early action application materials must be submitted by Nov.
 1, 11:59 p.m. applicant's local time.
 Regular decision application materials must be submitted by Jan.
 1, 11:59 p.m. applicant's local time, and we encourage students to submit their portion of the application by Dec.
 15, if possible.
 If you wish to apply for financial assistance, you must submit your Financial Aid Application by Feb.
 1. Early action applicants who have submitted a Financial Aid Application will be notified of their awards when they receive their early action decision in mid-December.
 Learn more about important application dates and deadlines.